rekindle-blog/rekindle-blog.github.io/_posts/2023-10-11-six-propositions-on-church-size.md

 If you’re hosting a conference on Christian leadership, who do you invite as the key note speaker?
 The faithful pastor of three decades in the small, local church down your street?
 No. That guy is probably an unambitious loser if his church hasn’t grown in all that time.
 You invite the successful pastor who’s overseen signifiant numerical growth.
 He can teach us something; he’s worth listening to.
 So we’ve valorised Christian leaders on the basis of their numbers on social media and Sundays rather than their character.

 My primary contention when it comes to growth gurus and leadership experts is the accompanying disregard for what God says qualifies Christian leaders—and what he commends.
 You can be faithful and full of character, yet pastor a small flock.
 Alternatively, you can shepherd a megachurch without possessing character or even faith (Matthew 7:21-23).
-The point is this: the pastors who most embody the virtues laid out in 1 Timothy 3 and Titus 1aren’t necessarily the ones leading the biggest churches.
+The point is this: the pastors who most embody the virtues laid out in 1 Timothy 3 and Titus 1 aren’t necessarily the ones leading the biggest churches.

 ### 6. Metrics or church numbers convey essentially nothing about the health of a local church.